yaraslav/Setting_of_D-Link_switches/Dlink and Dante AVoIP devices.md

 ###  Important Dante Information for Network Administrators

-In this case it covers `ANI-series` "Dante" devices.
+In this case, it covers `ANI-series` "Dante" devices.

 **Addressing Dante Devices**